valisoare14/Data_Structures/balancedbinarysearchtree/README.md

 The presented C code implements a balanced binary search tree (BST) for managing data structures representing warehouses, containing information such as name, location, number of employees, salaries, and seniority.
 At the marked points in the `main` function, the following operations are performed:

 ## Creating and Inserting into the BST:
-- Data is read from a file, and `DepozitInfo` structures are created and then inserted into the binary search tree.
+- Data is read from a file, and `DepositInfo` structures are created and then inserted into the binary search tree.

 ## Warehouse Vector at a Specific Level:
 - A vector is constructed containing all warehouses at a specific level of the tree (level 2 in the given example) and displayed.